 I should take a moment to explain why we’re doing this.
 If Whirlpool offered an easy way for you to offer feedback online, and to appeal your case to someone who can make a difference, then none of this would be necessary.
 But it looks like the only way for you to get help is to go to extraordinary lengths.

 Whirlpool remained defiant until the end.
+It’s a pattern of behavior that I’ve seen in later cases.
 The response you received pretty much says it all.

 “After reviewing your email, I looked into our customer service database and did not see where this product has been flagged for having a quality issue,” a company representative said to you.
 “Nonetheless, I did review the complaints you had included in the email and I do see where others have had this issue.
 In reviewing our parts list, the part numbers for all of your shelves have been updated since the initial production.
 This indicates that a change has been made in the manufacturing of these units.
 Given this information, I will be sending out a set of shelves for your refrigerator at no charge.”

 Complaints in the travel industry are not new to us.
 Here’s the best way to get your complaint resolved.
 And if that doesn’t work, you know where to find my advocacy team.